penumbra-zone/UIPs/uips/uip-4.md

     // The randomized validating key for the spend authorization signature. penumbra.crypto.decaf377_rdsa.v1.SpendVerificationKey rk = 4;
-    // NEW: An encryption of the commitment of the input note to the sender's OVK. optional bytes backref_commitment = 7;
+    // NEW: An encryption of the commitment of the input note to the sender's OVK. optional bytes encrypted_backref = 7;
 }
 ```

-Clients MAY populate the `backref_commitment` field with the encrypted note commitment corresponding to the note they are spending.
+Clients MAY populate the `encrypted_backref` field with the encrypted note commitment corresponding to the note they are spending.
 Initially the field will be optional, allowing for a phased adoption period such that clients have time to implement support for `Spend` backreferences.

 ### Encryption of Spend Backreference

-The `backref_commitment` should be encrypted using `ChaCha20-Poly1305`.
+The `encrypted_backref` should be encrypted using `ChaCha20-Poly1305`.
 [RFC-8349](https://datatracker.ietf.org/doc/rfc8439/) specifies that (key, nonce) pairs MUST NOT be reused.

 We derive a symmetric key $k$ from the `OutgoingViewingKey` $ovk$ using the BLAKE2b-512 hash function and personalization string `"Penumbra_Backref"`: